Written by Jocelyn (she/her), student

 Time to focus

-By sticking to just your major (or program), you can focus on your main area of interest without any competing academic distractions.
-You’ll know to spend the majority of your study/homework time on the courses for your major versus your elective courses.
+By sticking to just your major (or program), you can focus on your main area of study without any competing academic distractions.
+You’ll know to spend the majority of your study/homework time on both your required courses and elective courses.

 Ability to have a lighter schedule

-Many of my required science courses are demanding and I try and take lighter classes when possible.
+Many of my required science courses are demanding and so I try to take lighter classes when possible.
 Having a less rigorous course load can free up time for things like co-op applications, part-time jobs, side projects, and a social life.

 Keep your options open